Get 80% off your plan for your first 3 months*

 "Put as much of your own story into your product and branding as you can," he says.
 "Customers will gravitate to you because of your authentic story, even if they have to pay a little bit more."

-You can set your business apart by creating memorable customer interactions.
-Differentiate through the customer experience:
+You can set your business apart by creating memorable customer interactions:

 "Differentiate yourself from the corporate experience," McKeown adds.
 "Amazon can't compete with that."

-Learn more about ecommerce, shipping, and marketing in the guide to starting an online business.
+Learn more about ecommerce, shipping, and marketing in the guide to starting a business from home.

 Niche down